Other Organisations and Resources

 - The 1001 Critical Days Manifesto was officially launched at each political party conference in October 2013.
 It is a vision for the provision of services in the UK for the early years period, which puts forward the moral, scientific and economic case for the importance of the conception to age 2 period.
 It is a unique, cross party manifesto, represented in Parliament by Rt Hon Frank Field MP for Labour, Rt Hon Paul Burstow MP for Liberal Democrats, Caroline Lucas MP for the Green party, and Andrea Leadsom MP for the Conservatives.
 The Manifesto highlights the importance of acting early to enhance outcomes, in this period of life which can have such an important impact on children’s life chances.

-- The 2014 Good Food for London report provides an accessible view of progress made by London Boroughs towards a healthy, sustainable and ethical food system for all.
+- The Good Food for London report made by London Boroughs towards a healthy, sustainable and ethical food system for all.
 The report documents the uptake of a range of key good food initiatives available to all London councils.
 The report is produced by an alliance of organisations working to improve London’s food.
-Alongside The UNICEF UK Baby Friendly Initiative, these organisations include: the Chartered Institute of Environmental Health, the Soil Association, the Living Wage Foundation, Fairtrade London, Compassion in World Farming, the Marine Conservation Society, Sustainable Food Cities, Sustain and the London Food Board.
+Alongside The Unicef UK Baby Friendly Initiative, these organisations include: the Chartered Institute of Environmental Health, the Soil Association, the Living Wage Foundation, Fairtrade London, Compassion in World Farming, the Marine Conservation Society, Sustainable Food Cities, Sustain and the London Food Board.

-- Save The Children has today launched a new report calling for more support for breastfeeding and action to prevent formula companies using damaging marketing practices.
-The report, Superfood for Babies, estimates more than 800,000 deaths could be prevented each year if babies were given breastmilk in the first hour of life.
-You can read the full report here.
+- Save The Children’s 2013 Superfood for Babies report estimates more than 800,000 deaths could be prevented each year if babies were given breastmilk in the first hour of life.

 Unicef UK Baby Friendly Initiative regularly receives requests for endorsements associated with our Baby Friendly standards.
 This includes leaflets, brochures, DVDs, presentations, websites, programmes or software such as apps.